WesleyAC/blog/_posts/2016-12-19-metablogging.md

 ---
 Two and a half years ago I started blogging.
 I set up a wordpress site on an old (and I mean _old_) dell machine running in my closet, and started writing posts.

-Fast forward to today - I found an archive of my old posts, and decided that it's time to start blogging again :heart:
+Fast forward to today - I found an archive of my old posts, and decided that it's time to start blogging again ❤️

 There's a few reasons that I decided to start up again: